revalew/zaowr-py-package/docs/USE_CASES.md

 After importing the package we can use the function to rectify the stereo images.
 As a result, we get 3 files with stereo rectified images.

 To properly rectify the stereo images, we have to specify the paths to the left and right calibration images, as well as the paths to the stereo, left and right calibration parameters and the path to the directory where we want to save the rectified images.
+If the directory for rectified images does not exist, it will be created.

 Best practices are to calibrate the stereo camera first and then rectify the images.
 We can load the stereo calibration parameters in the main function and pass them to the `stereo_rectify` function, or we can pass the paths to the stereo calibration parameters and enable the `loadStereoCalibrationParams` parameter.